Ellinbank Solar and Battery Storage – Striving toward carbon neutral farming

 The farm demands are often far in excess of what the battery can supply.
 The battery can release its power at a maximum of 30kW.
 With a storage capacity of 102kWh, the battery will take 3 hours to fully discharge.

-KUGA analysed Ellinbanks electricity usage profile and discovered that the peak demand consistently occurred between 10am and 2pm.
-As a result, a forced a discharge of 20kW was specified during these 4 hours.
+KUGA analysed Ellinbanks electricity usage profile and discovered that the peak demand consistently occurred during the two daily milking periods occuring between 6-9m and 4-7pm.
+As a result, a forced discharge of 20kW was specified during these periods.

 A forced charge was specified prior to this from 7am-10am, to ensure the full capacity of the battery was utilised.
 Note that this would involve taking some power from the grid, but this is still cheaper than the peak demand charges.

 This created an immediate increase in projected savings due to the reduction in peak demand charges on the monthly bill.